Do Go On - 448 - The Curse of the Lottery Winner

 How cool is that?

-was like the first prize.
-Eleanor came second and got a golden duck, which is still very good
+Eleanor came second and got a golden duck, which is still very good.

-because the third person got a golden rat.
+Because the third person got a golden rat.

 It's much smaller, much less gold, much less valuable.